LSRPBanEvaders/LSRPBanEvaders.github.io/index.md

 Special thanks:
-- Missi (thanks for taking only
+- Missi (thanks for taking only tip.
+I'd kill myself if i got you preg) ps bogus says he's sorry for making you cry

-- !locita!
+- !Locita!

 - Sarcasmohjoy (sorry about the mom :()